HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

 Description of assignment
 =========================

 | In the first assignment we will work through the process of dates parsing using the dataset from `kaggle <https://www.kaggle.com/>`_.
-Basically 2 datasets containing issues with dates columns and in order to produce meaningful results and parse the data additional transformations (like converting strings to data) should be done.
-One will learn how to work with dataframes, visualize the data to check if applied functions are correct.
-One dataset is already have been processed (for example), and yet other one is expected to be processed by students.
+Basically there are 2 datasets containing issues concergning dates columns and in order to produce meaningful results and parse the data, additional transformations (like converting strings to data) should be done.
+The one will learn how to work with dataframes and visualize the data to check if applied functions are correct.
+In terms of example, one dataset is already processed, and yet other one is expected to be processed by students.

 .. note:: Some information is taken from `this <https://vita.had.co.nz/papers/tidy-data.pdf>`_ article.